THE ROOTS OF ILLNESS ARE IN YOUR BEHAVIOR

-Modern medicine teaches you that the majority of your Health problems are due to unknown causes, to microbes, or genetics.
+Modern medicine teaches you that the majority of health problems are due to unknown causes, to microbes or genetics.
 Their most prevalent explanation is that disease is its own cause.
-Your conventional Doctor might say to you, “Your joints are swollen and painful because you have arthritis; and we know you have arthritis because your joints are swollen and painful.”
+Your conventional doctor might say to you, “Your joints are swollen and painful because you have arthritis; and we know you have arthritis because your joints are swollen and painful.”
 None of these explanations empower you to make real difference in your own behavior.
-In contrast, Naturopathic philosophy explains the causes of sickness in ways so empowering that many people cannot accept they actually have such degree of power.
+In contrast, naturopathic philosophy explains the causes of sickness in ways so empowering that many people cannot accept they actually have such degree of power.

 Next, if he understands the need to limit the amount of carbs that he eats, but is not motivated to do it, he will continue to eat poorly and his diabetes will continue.
 Lastly, he may know what foods to eat and avoid, sincerely desire to eat this way, and yet lack the self-control to be able to do it.
 He must overcome all three of these in order to improve his eating and thereby his diabetes.

 Just as ignorance, indifference and lack of self control give rise to “sick” actions in the ways one eats, these root causes of illness also cause self destructive patterns of movement, thinking and relating to others.
 And ignorant, uncaring behaviors ALWAYS produce sickness and suffering.

 Medicines cannot heal ignorance, indifference and lack of self-control.